Menachem Ussishkin: The "Ussishkin Fortresses"

+A group of villages in northern Israel, including Dan, Dafna, She'ar Yashuv and Beit Hillel, were collectively named the "Ussishkin Fortresses".

 Commemoration

 Ussishkin's name is commemorated in many places in Israel.
 Kibbutz Kfar Menahem is named after him.
-A group villages in Northern Israel, including Dan, Dafna, and She'ar Yashuv, were collectively named "The Ussishkin Fortresses".

 On his 70th birthday, the Rehavia neighborhood council decided to change the name of the street in which he lived, Rechov Keren Kayemet Le'Israel (Jewish National Fund) to Rechov Ussishkin, and move Rechov Keren Kayamet Le'Israel to its present location.

 Following Ussishkin's death, many streets and schools in Israel were named after him, as is the largest auditorium at the International Convention Center in Jerusalem.